 Me bankable?
 [Laughs.]
-That’s always a problem, because it’s very difficult if you try to do something different from what most people do.
+That’s always a problem because it’s very difficult if you try to do something different from what most people do.
 That was also the problem with “Z.” We had no money, so we did everything very quickly.
 But because the film was very successful, I kept doing more movies, although that doesn’t necessarily mean that it became easier for me to get my films financed.
-If I would decide tomorrow do a thriller or a comedy, then immediately I will be able to raise the budget.
+If I decide tomorrow to do a thriller or a comedy, I will immediately be able to raise the budget.
 But when I did my latest film, “Adults in the Room” , that was something entirely different.

 You have worked several times with Yves Montand.
 How instrumental has he been in your career?